-(vi) A shift of issuances to CSDs participating in T2S: MIXED d) Please specify the four main trends that will be the most important for EU post-trade
+(vi) A shift of issuances to CSDs participating in T2S: MIXED

 We are not aware of any significant shift of issuances from non-T2S CSDs to T2S-CSDs.
 Issuers are, in our perception, rather focused on where their investor base is located.